frank-y-liu/SPRNT/README.md

 ## Install
 See INSTALL on how to build and install the software

+## Docker Image
+Now you can run SPRNT in container.
+See README.docker for details.
+Follow this link to pull the image from dockerhub: https://hub.docker.com/r/frankliu1/sprnt.

 ## Contact
 For bugs/questions/comments/critiques, please send email through GitHub.